ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/structured-types/slides.md

 - Is there another way to write this source code?

-- What are the trade-offs with list compressions?
+- What are the trade-offs with list comprehensions?

 ---